wvlet/airframe/README.md

 After that, GitHub actions for releading artifacts to Sonatype will be triggered automatically.

 Next, edit and publish the draft of [the release note](https://github.com/wvlet/airframe/releases).
 If necessary, adjust the version number and target tag.

+Do not create a new tag from GitHub release pages, because it will not trigger the GitHub Actions for the release.

 ## LICENSE